kubernetes-sigs/gateway-api/docs-src/security-model.md

 We have found that the self-service model does not fully capture some of the more complex deployment and team structures that our users are seeing.
-The Service APIs are designed to target the following personas:
+The Gateway API are designed to target the following personas:

 * **Infrastructure provider**: The infrastructure provider (infra) is responsible for the overall environment that the cluster(s) are operating in.